-Each individual metal has an electrical potential and this is illustrated in figure 1, where the most common metals are listed in terms of their electrical potential with the most electro-negative (magnesium and zinc etc.) at the top and the most electro-positive metals (gold and silver) towards the bottom.
+Each individual metal has an electrical potential and this is illustrated in the left image, where the most common metals are listed in terms of their electrical potential with the most electro-negative (magnesium and zinc etc.) at the top and the most electro-positive metals (gold and silver) towards the bottom.

 When two dissimilar metals are in direct electrical contact with one another in the presence of an electrolyte (see galvanic corrosion) a battery cell is formed and a current flows causing the more electro-negative metal to corrode in preference to the electro-positive metal.

 In practice this means any metal higher up in the table will corrode in preference to one below it.
 This forms the basis of the sacrificial protection provided by a galvanized coating to small areas of coating damage.